 Portfolio Management Services include the provision of continuous advice to a client or investing the client's account based on his/her particular circumstances.
-We offer Portfolio Management Services on a full-discretion, partial discretion, or non-discretion basis.
+We offer Portfolio Management Services on a full-discretion, partial discretion, or nondiscretion basis.
 When engaged on a full-discretion basis, we can make allocation and manager changes without prior approval.
 When engaged on a partial-discretion basis, we can make manager changes without your prior approval, but will require your prior approval for allocation changes.
 When engaged on a non-discretion basis, we require your approval before making any allocation or manager changes.
 As part of our standard services, we monitor positions in client accounts on an ongoing basis and conduct account reviews at least annually, though often more frequently.
 Included as part of our core offering and depending upon client needs and preferences, our retail clients can receive portfolio development, portfolio implementation, performance reporting, operational support, capital markets forecasting, and impact investing services.
 Our services are generally most appropriate for clients with a minimum of \$15 million to invest, but this minimum is negotiable.

-For additional information, please see Items 4 and 7 of our Form ADV, 2A Brochure (Part 2A) available at: https://files.adviserinfo.sec.gov/IAPD/Content/Common/crd_iapd_Brochure.aspx?BRCHR_VRSN_ID=619756
+For additional information, please see Items 4 and 7 of our Form ADV, 2A Brochure (Part 2A).